frdr-dfdr/frdr_docs/docs/en/FRDR-DFDR_metrics.md

 trend over time (top right).
 Hovering the mouse over the trendline shows the number of views up to the specified date.
 Next, the "Top Viewed Datasets" section lists the FRDR datasets from largest to smallest views.
 Finally, the navigable world map at the bottom shows views per country.
 By clicking on a specific dataset, the user can navigate to the dataset’s landing page in FRDR.
-When the user selects a collection from the drop-down menu, the same information is displayed for that specific collection.

 <a href="/docs/img/screenshots/user_metrics/metrics_view_tab_1.png" class="screenshot-lightbox">
 <img src="/docs/img/screenshots/user_metrics/metrics_view_tab_1.png" alt="Screenshot showing the views tab." class="screenshot"/>